PatrickFis/Azure-Study-Notes/SC-900 Notes.md

     - Preventative - Designed to handle specific risks
     - Detective - Monitor systems to identify irregularities
     - Corrective - Minimize the impact of security incidents

+## Information Protection
+- Microsoft Information Protection (MIP) discovers, classifies, and protects sensitive and business-critical content.
+- Microsoft Information Governance (MIG) manges your content lifecycle using solutions to import, store, and classify business-critical data.

+Both systems work together and have the following principles:
+- Know your data
+- Protect your data
+- Prevent data loss
+- Govern your data

+## Data Classification
+Data can be classified usign tools in the Microsoft 365 compliance center so that data is handled in line with compliance requirements.
+It provides the following tools:
+- Sensitive Information Types - Pattern based classifiered (for example, credit card numbers or bank account numbers)
+- Trainable Classifiers - AI and ML used to classify your data.
+  - Pre-trained classifiers - Microsoft offers pretrained classifiers that can classify things like resumes, source code, harassment, etc.
+  - Custom trainable classifiers - Orgs can create and train their own classifiers for data unique to an org.
+- Content Explorer - Allows admins to gain visibility into content and get a snapshot of individual items that have been classified.
+Access is highly restricted.
+- Activity Explorer - Provides visibility into what content has been discovered and labeled and where it is.
+It shows what happens to content across the org and shows label changes and downgrades.

+## Sensitivity Labels
+Orgs can label their content to protect it.
+Labels are:
+- Customizable
+- Clear text (stored in metadata)
+- Persistent

+Sensitivity labels can be configured to do the following:
+- Encrypt emails or documents
+- Mark content when Office apps are used (add watermarks, headers, or footers)
+- Apply labels automatically in Office apps or recommend a label
+- Protect content in containers such as sites and groups
+- Extend sensitivity labels to third-party apps and services
+- Classify content without using any protection settings

+Label policies enable admins to:
+- Choose who can see specific labels
+- Apply a default label to things that specific users and groups create
+- Require justifications for label changes
+- Require users to apply a label (mandatory labeling)
+- Link users to custom help pages

+## Data Loss Prevention (DLP)
+DLP is a way to protect sensitive info and prevent its disclosure.
+With DLP admins can do the following:
+- Identify, monitor, and automatically protect sensitive info across Microsoft 365
+- Help users learn how compliance works
+- View DLP reports

+DLP policies protect content through rule enforcement.
+The rules consit of:
+- Conditions that the content must match
+- Actions that the admin wants the rule to do automatically
+- Locations where the policy will be applied

+### Endpoint DLP
+Endpoint DLP is extending DLP to Windows 10 devices.
+Endpoitn DLP enables admins to audit activities that users perform on sensitive content.

+### DLP in MS Teams
+DLP can be used in Teams to prevent users from sharing sensitive information through messages or files.

+## Retention Policies and Retnention Labels
+Retention policies and labels help orgs manage and govern info and keep it for a specified time before being permanently deleted.
+- Helps orgs comply with regs and internal policies
+- Reduces risk when there's litigation or a breach by deleting old data that you aren't required to keep
+- Ensures users work only with content that's current and relevant to them

+### Retention policies
+- Used to assign retention settings to content at a site or mailbox level
+- Can be assigned to multiple locations or specific locations or users
+- Items inherit retention settings from their container

+### Retention labels
+- Used to assign retention settings at an item level (folder, document, email)
+- Email or document can only have one retention label assigned at a time
+- Labels travel with content when it's moved to a different location

+## Records Management
+Helps orgs look after legal obligations and demonstrate compliance with regulation.
+Records management includes many features:
+- Labeling content as a record
+- Establishing retention and deletion policies for record labels
+- Triggering event-based retention
+- Reviewing and validating disposition
+- Proof of records deletion
+- Exporting information about disposed items

+Items can be marked as records or as regulatory records.
+Regulatory records provide other controls and restrictions (they can't be removed and their retention period can't be made shorter after the label has been applied).
+Regulatory labels aren't available by default as no one, not even a global administrator, can remove them.
+They must be enabled by the administrator using PowerShell.

+## Insider Risk
+Insider risk management helps minimize internal risks.
+Internal risks include:
+- Data leaks
+- Confidentiality violations
+- IP theft
+- Fraud
+- Insider trading
+- Regulatory compliance violations

+Insider risk management is centered around the following principes:
+- Transparency: Balance user privacy versus organization risk with privacy-by-design architecture.
+- Configurable: Configurable policies based on industry, geographical, and business groups.
+- Integrated: Integrated workflow across Microsoft 365 compliance solutions.
+- Actionable: Provides insights to enable user notifications, data investigations, and user investigations.

+Insider risk management has the following workflow:
+- Policies - Define risk indicators and how they're used for alerts, who is affected by the policy, what services are prioritized, and what the monitoring time period is.
+- Alerts - Generated by risk indicators that match policy conditions.
+Displayed in the Alerts dashboard.
+- Triage - Activities that need investigation generate alerts and are assigned a needs review status.
+- Investigate - Cases are created for alerts that require deeper review and investigation around the policy match.
+- Action - After investigation, reviewers can take actions to resolve the case or collaborate with other risk stakeholders in the org.

+## Communication Compliance
+Communication compliance helps minimize risks by detecting, capturing, and taking actions for inappropriate messages.
+It uses the following workflow:
+- Configure
+- Investigate
+- Remediate
+- Monitor

+## Information Barriers
+Information barriers can be used when an org wants to restrict communications between some groups to avoid a conflict of interest.
+In MS Teams it prevents the following:
+- Searching for a user
+- Adding a member to a team
+- Starting a chat session with someone
+- Starting a group chat
+- Inviting someone to join a meeting
+- Sharing a screen
+- Placing a call
+- Sharing a file with another user
+- Access to file through sharing link

+## eDiscovery and Audit
+eDiscovery is the process of identifying and delivering electronic info that can be used as evidence in legal cases.
+Microsoft 365 provides three eDiscovery solutions:
+- Content Search - Used to find content across Microsoft 365 data sources
+- Core eDiscovery - Builds on content search by letting you make eDiscovery cases and assign eDiscovery managers to specific cases.
+Lets you associate searches and exports with a case and place eDiscovery holds on content locations relevant to the case.
+- Advanced eDiscovery - Bulds on core eDiscovery and provides an end-to-end workflow for handling internal and external investigations.
+Allows legal teams to manage custodians (people that you've identified as people of interest in the case).
+Provides analytics and machine learning based predictive coding models to further narrow the scope of your investigation to the most relevant content.

+### Auditing
+Microsoft 365 provides two auditing solutions:
+- Basic Audit - Provides the ability to log and search for audited activities.
+Can export audit records to a CSV file to allow for further analysis.
+Records are retained for 90 days.
+- Advanced Audit - Builds on Basic Audit and provides audit log retention policies and longer retention of audit records.
+Provides records of high-value events that can help organizations investigate possible security or compliance breaches and determine the scope of compromise.

+## Resource Governance
+### Azure Policy
+- See AZ-900.
+- Designed to enforce standards and assess compliance across an org.Allows for bulk remediation for existing resources and automatic remediation for new resources.

+### Azure Blueprints
+- See AZ-900.
+- Provides a way to define a repeatable set of Azure resources and lets development teams rapidly provision and run new environments.

+### Azure Purview
+Azure Purview is designed to address the issues of rapid growth of data and to help enterprises get the most value from their existing information assets.
+- Purview is a unified data governance service that helps manage and govern on-prem, multi-cloud, and SaaS data.
+- Allows orgs to create maps of their data landscape with automated data discovery
+- Supports sensitive data classification
+- Automates data discovery by providing data scanning and calssification as a service
+- Provides a Data Map that serves as the foundation for data discovery and data governance.
+- Provides a Data Catalog that lets business and technical users quickly find data by searching for it.
+- Provides Data Insights that allows data officers and security officers to get information on data that is actively scanned and where sensitive data is and how it moves.